 While there are a few pieces missing from this shot you can get a glimpse of some of the storage for yard tools.
 I installed a simple safety bar across the lower part of the handles to prevent any injuries if a youngster was trying to take down a shovel.

 Kid's CornerPer request a special 4' area for the kids was put in place.
 I still need to create some area to hang the yard tools but they now have their own workspace and cabinets at their height!

-To the left and right in the photo below I added 4' wide shelving units for a total of about 48 sf of storage.
+In the photo below I added 4' wide shelving units for a total of about 48 sf of storage.
 In addition the the shelving I incorporated some miscellaneous antique box cabinets into the mix.

-Self portrait shot of me after hanging a non-parallel ladder over the kidney bean shaped party table.
+Hung a non-parallel ladder over the kidney bean shaped party table.